Building a Class with Tartans of All Kinds

-Carnegie Mellon University extended our test-optional policy through Fall 2022, removing SAT/ACT standardized testing requirements.
+Carnegie Mellon University extended our test-optional policy through Fall 2023, removing SAT/ACT standardized testing requirements.
 Students who are unable to take either the SAT or ACT or choose not to submit their standardized test scores will be considered equally for admission along with those who submit scores.
-Please see our fall 2022 FAQ for more information.
+Please see our Fall 2023 FAQ for more information.

-Please also note that SAT Subject Tests are neither required nor recommended, and these scores won’t be considered in our admission review process.
+Please also note that submission of any prior SAT Subject Test results won’t be considered in our admission review process.

 Activities, Experiences & Passions

 Your non-academic interests, including extracurricular accomplishments, part-time jobs, hobbies and community service also play a very important role in the admission process.
 We also consider leadership, motivation, passion and perseverance, concern and advocacy for others, and other experiences when making admission decisions.